tesch-ch/lfi_24/README.md

 - Choose two output neurons for better comparison between model's probabilities (softmax, cross entropy loss...)
 - One vs two output neurons
 - RayTune in the future...
+- Data might be imbalanced in many ways, such as underrepresented smiling males...

 # old readme
 ## Datasets